Reliable Cellular Automata with Self-Organization: Introduction

-\item Section ~\ref{s.kill} gives the rules for killing, creation and purge.
-We prove the basic lemmas about space-time paths connecting live cells.
+\item Section~\ref{sec:kill} gives the rules for killing, creation, growth, including the growth of germs which are precursors of colonies.
+It proves the basic lemmas about space-time paths connecting live cells.
+It also defines the healing rule; due to the need to restore some local clock values consistently with the neighbors, this rule is somewhat elaborate.

-\item Section ~\ref{s.gaps} defines the decay rule and shows that a large gap will eat up a whole colony.
+\item Section~\ref{sec:gaps} defines the decay rule and shows that a large gap will eat up a whole colony.

-\item Section ~\ref{s.attrib} proves the Attribution Lemma that traces back each non-germ cell to a full colony.
+\item Section~\ref{sec:attrib} proves the Attribution Lemma that traces back each non-germ cell to a full colony.
 This lemma expresses the ``self-stabilization'' property mentioned above.
-The proof starts with Subsection ~\ref{ss.bad} showing that if a gap will not be healed promptly then it grows.
+The proof relies on Section~\ref{sec:gap.bad} showing that if a gap will not be healed promptly then it grows.

-\item Section ~\ref{s.heal} proves the Healing Lemma, showing how the effect of a small amount of damage will be corrected.
-Due to the need to restore some local clock values consistently with the neighbors, the healing rule is rather elaborate.
+\item Section~\ref{sec:heal} proves the Healing Lemma, showing how the effect of a small amount of damage will be corrected.

-\item Section ~\ref{s.comp} introduces and uses the error-correcting computation rules not dependent on communication with neighbor colonies.

-\item Section ~\ref{s.commun} introduces and applies the communication rules needed to prove the Computation Property in simulation.
+\item Section~\ref{sec:commun} introduces and applies the communication rules needed to prove the Computation Property in simulation.
 These are rather elaborate, due to the need to communicate with not completely reliable neighbor colonies asynchronously.